The NeverEnding Story (film): Plot

-In flight, Atreyu is knocked from Falkor's back into the Sea of Possibilities, losing the Auryn in the process.
-He wakes on the shore of some abandoned ruins, where he finds several murals depicting his adventure, including one of Gmork.
-Gmork then reveals himself and explains that Fantasia represents humanity's imagination and is thus without boundaries, while the Nothing is a manifestation of the loss of hopes and dreams.
-Atreyu battles and kills Gmork, as the Nothing begins to consume the ruins.
+In flight, Atreyu is knocked from Falkor's back by the Nothing, losing the Auryn in the process.
+He wakes on the shore of some abandoned ancient ruins, where he finds several murals depicting his adventure, including one of Gmork, who explains that Fantasia represents humanity's imagination and is thus without boundaries, while the Nothing is a manifestation of the loss of hopes and dreams.
+Gmork lunges at Atreyu who slays him with an improvised weapon as the Nothing begins consuming the ruins.

-Falkor manages to retrieve the Auryn and rescue Atreyu.
-The two find themselves in a void with only small fragments of Fantasia remaining, fearing that they have failed, until they spot the Empress' Ivory Tower among the fragments.
-Inside, Atreyu apologizes for failing the Empress, but she assures him that he has succeeded in bringing to her a human child who has been following his quest Bastian.
-She further explains that, just as Bastian is following Atreyu's story, "others" are following Bastian's, making this part of the Neverending Story.
-As the Nothing begins to consume the Tower, the Empress explains that Bastian must call out her new name to save Fantasia.
-Disbelieving he has been incorporated with the story, he denies these events actually happened.
-He gives in after she pleads directly to him to call out her new name, running to the window of the attic to call out "Moon Child".
+Falkor manages to retrieve Auryn and rescue Atreyu.
+Later only small fragments of Fantasia remain in a starry void.
+Fearing that they have failed, they come upon the Ivory Tower intact.
+Inside, Atreyu reports he failed the Empress, but she assures him that he has brought to her a human child who has been following his quest.
+She explains that Bastian has been following Atreyu's adventures.
+He has become a part of the story they are all sharing in.
+As the Nothing begins to destroy the Tower, Atreyu is knocked unconscious.
+The Empress pleads with Bastian to call out her new name in order to save Fantasia.
+Filled with doubt, Bastian declines to believe any of it could be happening.
+After she implores him directly to call out her new name, he runs to the window of the attic and calls out her new name: "Moonchild".

-Bastian awakens with the Empress, who presents him with a grain of sand the sole remnant of Fantasia.
-The Empress tells Bastian that he has the power to bring Fantasia back with his imagination.
+The Empress presents Bastian with a grain of sand, the last remnant of Fantasia.
+The Empress tells him that he has the power to bring Fantasia back with his imagination.
 Bastian re-creates Fantasia and flies on Falkor's back to see the land and its inhabitants restored, including Atreyu and Artax.
 When Falkor asks what his next wish will be, Bastian brings Falkor to the real world to chase down the school bullies.
-The film narrates that Bastian had many more wishes and adventures, "But that's another story".
+The film narrates that Bastian had many more wishes and adventures before returning to the ordinary world but that is another story.